 DJs are the voice behind the station and often who the audience interacts with.
 It’s important for DJs to understand their audience.
 Can you go on political rants?
 Do you need to limit the foul language and jokes, or does your audience enjoy it?

 Don’t wing it.
+Have a script or at least a plan of some sort.
 Always be prepared for whatever might happen.
 Is your show live?
-Anything can happen, like your guest getting a bit off the wall.
+Anything can happen, like your guest could get a bit off the wall.
 Maybe your guest won’t even show up!
 What will you do?
 Plan for the worst, but hope for the best.

 Respect Your Audience